Brady76/MethodsAndToolsProject/Lesson 2: Variables and Types/README.md

 ## Assignment #2

-For this assignment we've made an HTML quiz for you...
+For this assignment we've made an short HTML quiz for you.
+The purpose of this is to understand basic variable assignment and data types.
-[COMPLETE LATER ONCE HTML IMPLEMENTATION IS FINISHED]